Does Vaping Cause Cancer?

 Several of these cases have been severe enough for hospitalization, as well as some people have died from their illness caused from vaping.

-As of November 2019, nearly 2,000 cases of EVALI and nearly 40 deaths have been reported to the CDC in nearly every state.
+As of November 2019, more than 2,000 cases of EVALI and more than 40 deaths have been reported to the CDC in more than every state.

 IMPORTANT: If you are experiencing any of the symptoms above after using e-cigarettes, please contact your doctor immediately and be sure to tell him or her about your history of vaping.